-If you believe you have been denied a family leave by your employer we invite you to contact our Los Angeles employment lawyer at (310) 943-1171 for a free consultation.
-KAASS Law is here to help! https://www.youtube.com/watch?v=UdeL6JZjQ50
+If you believe there has been discrimination against due to your national origin, we invite you to contact our Los Angeles employment lawyer at (310) 943-1171 for a free consultation and case review.

 Age discrimination happens when the job applicant or an employee receives less favorable treatment because of his age.
 California two main sets of law: the federal Age Discrimination in Employment Act (ADEA) and the Fair Employment and Housing Act (FEHA) protect the employees against age discrimination.